preesha-gehlot/langchain-testing-agent/README.md

 # Test case generation agent
 This is an initial POC, so this agent only handles unit test cases.
+While i had a very similar testing agent, based in Google ADK, this repo is heavily inspired by https://blog.langchain.com/open-deep-research/.

 ## Data search agent ([data_agent.py](data_agent.py) and [database_tools.py](database_tools.py))